-OUTDOOR EMERGENCY CARE
+OUTDOOR EMERGENCY CARE COURSE

 So I settled on two weeks intensive in Squaw Valley in November – I found the class through the NSP web site.
 I got in touch with the instructor and he had a web site set up and directed us, students, to read the OEC book on our own, some 1300 pages of emergency medicine instruction.
 I read the book twice over the summer until I became confident taking the exams and scoring about 94% on my own (we had access to a number of past exams).
-It was a lot of medical information to digest but I loved it, there’s so much to know about the human body and trauma.
+It was a lot of trauma care information to digest but I loved it, there’s always so much to know about the human body and trauma.

 It’s hard for me to tell whether it was a good class or not because I have very few points of reference in that area of instruction.
 Considering that I passed the exams I could say that it was effective (93% at the written exam – it would have been more useful to take the written at the beginning of the intensive to get it out of the way – I also saw that some other patrols allow for a take-home exam).

 The most positive learning I experienced was the “flow” – a specific guide to assessing patients.
 It’s very effective and although it differs somehow from what is explained in the book it’s very effective and keeps rescuers on track in the heat of the moment especially when trauma might be mixed with a medical condition (asthma, diabetes), crummy environmental conditions or an altered mental state.
 Lots of acronyms and mnemonics had to be learned and it really helps.

-For my last scenario, I was told that the cannula delivering oxygen to my fake patient should be ignored and that I should take it easy when palpating his abdomen because his spleen was enlarged.
+For my last scenario, I was told that the cannula delivering oxygen to my fake patient should be ignored.
+Also I should take it easy when palpating his abdomen because his spleen was enlarged.
 Fine, I’m game!
-But it was dicey because at some point the patient tried to fake asthma and it was getting confusing with the cannula (especially that the didn’t know how to fake asthma and didn’t have any problem breathing when whining as I was bandaging his hand… clearly that group of patrollers were there to fail us.
+But it was dicey because the patient tried to fake asthma and it was getting confusing with the cannula.
+He didn’t know how to fake asthma.
+He didn’t have any problem breathing when whining as I was bandaging his hand… Clearly that group of patrollers were there to fail us.
 Or try to, considering how unpleasant and negative they were).
 I believe the scenario was canceled for everyone.